pezcore/K-R-Examples/Chapter1.md

 chosen not to add error checking to it.

 **Exercise 1-16**.
-Revise the main routine of the longest-line program so it will correctly print the length of arbitrary long input lines, and as much as possible of the text.
+Revise the main routine of the longest-line program so it will correctly print the length of arbitrarily long input lines, and as much as possible of the text.

 **Exercise 1-17**.
 Write a program to print all input lines that are longer than 80 characters.